nrc/why-rust/content/index.md

 |unary (large)|282|157|5250|26988|
 |unary (small)|94024|99139|128909|165768|

-Initial benchmarking of Tonic is showing almost 2x QPS of gRPC core.
+Initial benchmarking of Tonic is promising.

 ---